 At Paradise Valley Community College in Phoenix, Arizona, the number of course credits earned for a particular math course correspond to the last digit of the course number.
 Generally, the higher the last digit, the fewer the number of academic instruction hours per week.
 This translates to a more accelerated learning pace and greater expectation for work outside of the classroom.
 For example, PVCC offers three Intermediate Algebra classes: MAT120, MAT121, and MAT122.
 The content of these courses is the same, but the pace and amount of in-class work are different.

 - MAT120 = 5 hours per week of classroom instruction.
-This course is designed for students who will benefit from a slower learning pace and additional time on task with an instructor.
+This course is designed for students who will benefit from a slower learning pace and additional time in class with an instructor.

 - MAT121 = 4 hours of classroom instruction per week.
 The pace is more accelerated than the course ending with a 0, but not as accelerated as the course ending with a 2.